How to Change Your Name After Marriage

 10. Update your name with the USPS

-You should alert the United States Postal Service (USPS) if you have changed both your name and mailing address to set up and schedule mail forwarding.
+You should alert the United States Postal Service (USPS) if you've changed both your name and mailing address to set up and schedule mail forwarding.

 Filing separate requests in your maiden name and married name is key.
 (Plus every other prior name you've held.)
 See our USPS name change guide for instructions.